 Joshua Ploeg is the the traveling vegan chef.
 When not touring the world, he is a personal chef and delighter of secret cafe goers in Los Angeles.
 His eighth and newest cookbook is This Ain’t No Picnic: Your Punk Rock Vegan Cookbook.
 He lives in California.

-Joe Biel is the director of the feature documentary Aftermass: Bicycling in a Post-Critical Mass Portland.
+Joe Biel is the director of the feature documentary Aftermass: Bicycling in a Post-Critical Mass Portland as well as over 100 short films.
 He is also the author of half a dozen books, including Beyond the Music.
 He founded Microcosm Publishing in his bedroom closet in 1996 and has since published over 350 nonfiction books, zines, and movies.
 He lives in Portland, Oregon.

 Elly Blue will be talking on tour about her new book, Bikenomics: How Bicycling Can Save the Economy.
 She is also the author of Everyday Bicycling: How to Ride a Bicycle for Transportation (Whatever your Lifestyle).
 When she isn’t writing, she publishes books and zines about all aspects of bicycle transportation.
 She lives in Portland, Oregon.